Japanese Patterns of Design

 Shinto: Introduction of “Way of the Kami”

-The practitioners are called “Shugenja” or “Yamabushi” who put on a garment called “Suzukake” and a white Buddhist stole both made of linen.
-They also put on a black small box-like hat and have a staff made of metal.
+The practitioners are called “Shugenja” or “Yamabushi,” who put on a garment called “Suzukake” and a white Buddhist stole, both made of linen.
+They also put on a small black box-like hat and have a staff made of metal.

 They work like a bridge between the sacred and the secular world and share their spiritual power with worldly people.